Kaju07/redux-login/README.md

-## Login/Logout Workflow Demo
+## React Login/Logout Workflow

-Login/Logout frontend/backend proof of concept.
+This is a simple login/logout system built with React, Redux and Node.js

 ### Installation